RPT-Advisers use Wall St protests to advertise services

 independence and asking for details about how she gets paid.
 In

-the past she would be the one who had to bring up what it meant
+the past she would be the one who had to brind up what it meant

 to be independent and fee-based.